What is security awareness training?

-There’s also a business case to be made for security awareness training, as explored in the Aberdeen Group’s report, Security Awareness Training: Small Investment, Large Reduction in Risk.
-The researchers conducted a workshop with enterprise security leaders to find out why they invest in security awareness and training.
+There’s also a business case to be made for security awareness, as explored in the Aberdeen Group’s report, Security Awareness Training: Small Investment, Large Reduction in Risk.
+The researchers conducted a workshop with enterprise security leaders to find out why they invest in security training.
 They found that:

-- 91% use security awareness to reduce cybersecurity risk related to user behavior
+- 91% use security awareness to reduce cybersecurity risks related to user behavior

 - 64% use it to change user behavior

 - 61% use it to address regulatory requirements

 - 55% use it to comply with internal policies